saitamasahil/skyscraper/docs/CONFIGINI.md

 ---

+#### keepDiscInfo

+Only in use when the option `brackets` is set to `false` for gamelist creation:
+If you set `keepDiscInfo="true"`, Skyscraper attempts to retain the "Disc N (of M)" part in the resulting game title in the gamelist.
+Currently the term 'disc' is identified in the filename in English.
+German, French, Italian.
+Any disc information is first searched in parentheses e.g., (Disc 1 of 4) and then in brackets e.g., [Disc 1].
+Any suffix after the disc number like "of 4" is also kept.

+!!! tip

+    If the emulator supports multi disc loading with an `*.m3u` or `*.cue` file you should use it, as it will remove gamelist clutter.
+Another option is to define a custom game title for each of the filenames with disc information via Skyscraper's [import function](IMPORT.md).
+The latter option allows you to define any "Disc N of M" display style in your gamelist.

+!!! note

+    The option keepDiscInfo is not applicable if you use a [name template](#nametemplate).

+**Example(s)**

+Filename: `Stupid Invaders v1.001 (2001)(Ubi Soft)(US)(Disc 1 of 2)[!].chd`
+Resulting game title: `Stupid Invaders (Disc 1 of 2)`

+Default value: `false`
+Allowed in sections: `[main]`, `[<PLATFORM>]`

+---

 #### maxLength

 Sets the maximum length of returned game descriptions.
 This is a convenience option if you feel like game descriptions are too long.
 By default it is set to 2500.